 If you are packing in 2 or 3 temples in one day, do Ta Prohm last when the kids are tired as they will enjoy this temple tired or not.
 Its a real adventure and will keep them interested.
 We were lucky with the crowds being nowhere near as bad as other times of the year and we could move around freely and relatively relaxed.
 I would think that it would be a very different experience if it was too crowded.

 One of my readers recently provided information regarding childcare and babysitting options for those who’s kids get ‘templed out’, she highly recommends Tree House Nursery, click the link for further details.
+My kids really enjoyed zip lining with Flight of the Gibbon, if your kids are old enough, this is a great family friendly activity to do together.

 Have you been to Siem Reap to visit the temples?
 What time of year did you go and did you find it too crowded?
 Would love to hear about your experience in the comments below.